Last Updated on

-Crab cakes are perfect for spreading holiday cheer, ringing in the New Year, as well as serving up a light dinner during summer heat waves.
+Simple Crab Cakes are great for spreading holiday cheer, ringing in the New Year, as well as serving up a light dinner during summer heat waves.
 It’s kind of an all-around great dish!

-Back to crab cakes.
-This recipe is just a base, feel free to add anything extra you would like bell peppers.
+This crab cake recipe is just a base, feel free to add anything extra you would like bell peppers.
 I like to add red and green bell peppers whenever I have them on hand.
-When I serve them with $30 salad though, I find the bell pepper addition kind of clashes.
-That’s just my taste preference though.
-You may love the combination.

 - 1/2 cup Mayonnaise

-- 1 teaspoon Old Bay Seasoning (more if you like yours spicier?
+- 1 teaspoon Old Bay Seasoning add more to taste if desired

 - 2 pounds Crab Meat